felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample05/README.md

                 label: "Tomtom route",
                 title: "Calculate Route using Tomtom API",
                 validate: function(o){
-                    return o.features.length === 2;
+                    // The action will only show when 2 features are selected. return o.features.length === 2;
                 },
                 action: function(o, callback) {